irhimel/zatca-invoice-creator/MACOS_INSTALLATION_GUIDE.md

 ## 📦 **MACOS INSTALLER READY**

-Your ZATCA Invoice Creator application has been successfully built as macOS installers for both Intel and Apple Silicon Macs!
+Your ZATCA Invoice Creator application has been successfully built as macOS installers for both Intel and Apple Silicon Macs

 ### 🎯 **INSTALLER DETAILS**